Curating For The Future:

 AGYU Visiting Curator Tian Zhang

-This June we welcome Sydney-based independent curator Tian Zhang as part of AGYU’s Visiting Curator’s Series.
+This June we welcomed Sydney-based independent curator Tian Zhang as part of AGYU’s Visiting Curator’s Series.
 A like-minded kin, Zhang is a socially-engaged curator and creative producer whose research into non-European / Asian diasporic cultural forms of curating and leadership serve as a means and methodology to deconstruct social issues and facilitate change.

 Curating For The Future